xmidt-org/docs/content/docs/operating/getting_started/caduceus.md

 docker run -e URL=http://PETASOS_HOSTNAME:PETASOS_PRIMARY_PORT rdkb-simulator
 ```

-Upon disconnect and connect you should see an offline and online event.
+When the device connects and disconnects to talaria, the listener should receive an online and offline event.

 # Troubleshooting